51Degrees/specifications/pipeline-specification/features/data-updates.md

-51Degrees download servers have a request rate limiting feature which provides for a 429 HTTP Status (Too many requests) with a *Retry After* HTTP header whose value should be used to reset polling.
+51Degrees download servers have a request rate limiting feature which provides for a 429 HTTP Status (Too many requests) with a *Retry After* HTTP header whose value can be used to reset polling.

 Rate limiting may be triggered in the event that a single user has multiple servers each of which is set to